2 Clinical and immunological diagnosis of HIV infection

 The lower the CD4 percentage, the greater the risk of severe illness and death.

-- The CD4 percentage is not as accurate a predictor of death as the CD4 count is in adults.
+- The CD4 percentage in children is not as accurate a predictor of death as the CD4 count is in adults.

 2-31 Should both the clinical and immunological staging be used together?

 Yes.
-It is best if both systems of staging are used together when deciding whether a child needs to be fast-tracked onto antiretroviral treatment.
+It is best if both systems of staging are used together when deciding whether a child needs to be prioritised for rapid ART initiation.
 While the immunological staging indicates the degree of immunosuppression, the clinical staging indicates the effect of the immunosuppression.
 Both are important.

 Consent for HIV testing

 2-32 Is consent for HIV testing always necessary?

 Yes.
 It is very important that informed consent is always obtained before any form of HIV testing is done.
 This means that counselling must be provided before obtaining consent.